Fresh take? Just a bit off? Both, maybe?

 We’re watching a film that, as far as we know, features her final film performance – and every moment with her onscreen feels poignant at least for that reason.
 From the moment we realise we’re possibly watching her character die onscreen, wondering “Is this how they write her out?”, to the moment we see her body floating in space, I found to be perhaps the most agonising few minutes (seconds?)
 I’ve spent worrying about a film’s good taste.
 And now, of course, the question remains: how will they address Leia/Fisher going forward?

 The Last Jedi introduces themes of growing beyond established ideas – of the force, of good and evil, of destiny – but backs down from exploring them.
 The island scenes waste opportunities (and certainly time) where Luke could introduce ideas to Rey, as Yoda did to him (does he even teach her the third thing he kept threatening?).
-Kylo and Rey’s relationship introduces an interesting crack in the Star Wars universe’s good-versus-evil paradigm; yet the Snoke red room scene ends with them reverting back to that paradigm, virtually unchanged.
+Kylo and Rey’s relationship introduces an interesting crack in the Star Wars universe’s good-versus-evil paradigm; yet the Snoke red room scene, which climaxes by being literally burned down, ends with the two characters reverting to that binary paradigm, virtually unchanged.
 Even Benicio del Toro‘s DJ, there to show Finn (John Boyega) and Rose (Kelly Marie Tran) the moral and economic hypocrisy of war (literally, in a handy holographic powerpoint presentation), is ushered out of the film without even kicking up dust which might slightly cloud the established moral code.
 Episode VIII was perfectly set up to break out of its own conventions, but ultimately doesn’t do so in any meaningful way.

 Further reading & watching